No Olympic medal as Shaun White takes flight for final time

 Ukrainian skeleton athlete Vladyslav Heraskevych held up a small sign that read “No War in Ukraine” at the end of his third run.
 The sign was printed on a blue-and-yellow piece of paper, the colors of Ukraine’s flag.

 It is possible the International Olympic Committee could consider Heraskevych’s act a violation of Rule 50 of the Olympic Charter, which prohibits political demonstrations or propaganda during the games.
+But it also could fall into a gray area since the sign did not explicitly disrespect an opponent or criticize any political target.

+Heraskevych finished 18th in a competition ultimately won by Germany’s Christopher Grotheer.

 VALIEVA’S DOPING CASE